OddLingo/OddLingo.github.io/README.md

 # OddLingo.github.io
 Reading material in Toki Pona, using sitelen pona.
+All are arranged for compact printing for offline study.